 Contact a healthcare professional if you’re experiencing a lot of pain, if symptoms haven’t gone away after 1 week of treatment at home, or if you’re experiencing bleeding from your rectum.

-If you have a more severe case of external hemorrhoids, your doctor may suggest a surgical procedure called a hemorrhoidectomy.
+If you have a more severe case of external hemorrhoids, your doctor or gastroenterologist may suggest a surgical procedure called a hemorrhoidectomy.
 This is the removal of an external hemorrhoid using a laser, scalpel, or cautery device.

 Your healthcare professional will likely use a local anesthetic for this procedure, depending on the situation and your needs.